oliviawongnyc/headlines/README.md

 ## About Headlines

+This app is a personal, hobby project and not affiliated with the New York Times.

 Headlines is a game where users complete famous NYT headlines using the publish date and answer bank as clues.
 The app uses [Chakra UI](https://chakra-ui.com/) components and [@dnd-kit](https://dndkit.com/) for drag and drop.